TABLE OF CONTENTS

 - Close Tab – Teachers can view open browser tabs lists and close open tabs in browsers where Impero browser extensions are installed

-- Logout Device - Teachers can remotely logout the macOS device.
-This returns the student to the login screen and disconnects them from Backdrop
+- Logout Device - Teachers can remotely log out of the Windows device.
+This returns the student to the Windows login screen and disconnects them from Backdrop

 - Google Meets - Teachers can invite the class to a Google Meets session that opens automatically on student devices